jwunderl/pxt-arcade/docs/courses/csintro1/logic/user-input.md

 ## Concept: Text input

 Beyond asking questions with a binary response (e.g. - "yes or no" or "true or false"), we can request input from users and keep track of that to enhance the player's experience.
-We could ask for a user name and display the name in later in the game, such as in a leader board.
+We could ask for a user name and display the name in later in the game, such as in a leader board or a welcome message as in example #2.

 ## Example #2: Taking in a user name